Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

 No trip to the Riviera Maya is complete without spending some time in Cenote Dos Ojos.

-While this site is more popular to divers than with snorkelers, both are sure to have an excellent time here.
+While this site is more popular with divers than snorkelers, both are sure to have an excellent time here.

 - Hotel pickup and drop-off from Cancun hotels